NethermindEth/nethermind/docs/source/configuration.rst

    default value: all

  Host
    Host for JSON RPC calls.
-Ensure the firewall is configured when enabling JSON RPC. default value: "127.0.0.1"
+Ensure the firewall is configured when enabling JSON RPC.
+If it does not work with 117.0.0.1 try something like 10.0.0.4 or 192.168.0.1 default value: "127.0.0.1"

  Port